Dynamo2k1/SIEM_Solution/README.md

-## I am currently working on this project
+# I am currently working on this project
+- For installation and configuration of agent and mysql go to siem-frontend

 # Sesurity Information and Event Management(SIEM) Solution